ycherkes/MockIt/README.md

- v 1.0.0.10 Fixed mocks detection when mocked classes/interfaces are declared in different assembly than sut v 1.0.0.17 Partial support the chains of mocks v 1.0.0.19 Using statement support
+ v 1.0.0.10 Fixed mocks detection when mocked classes/interfaces are declared in different assembly than sut v 1.0.0.17 Partial support the chains of mocks v 1.0.0.19 Using statement support v 1.0.0.21 Bugs fixing

+Plans:

+ Add support for xUnit
+ Strict injected vars tracking (currently only by type of var) Add support for Moq.AutoMocker

 ![alt tag](https://raw.githubusercontent.com/ycherkes/MockIt/master/MockIto.gif)